playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 We put `int` there to tell the program that whatever the input is, it's an integer not a string.

-So now we need the script to work out the anchor day for the century.
-So whilst I was making the script whenever I tried to do `century MOD 4` it would be wrong, but on the Wikipedia it has a different way of working out the anchor day which is:
+Now we need the script to work out the anchor day for the century.
+Whilst I was making the script whenever I tried to do `century MOD 4` it would be wrong, but on Wikipedia, it has a different way of working out the anchor day which is:

 `5 * (Century MOD 4) MOD 7 + 2`